Late Ming peasant rebellions: Precursor rebellion

-The uprisings from this period were recorded in Some local chronicles recorded that local uprisings emerged.
+The uprisings from this period were recorded in some local chronicles recorded that local uprisings emerged.
 The Sichuan Governor Yin Tonggao once said that "Shaanxi bandits entered Sichuan from Baoning and ravaged Guangyuan and Shenxuan.
 In the year 1622, Xu Hongru, leader of the White Lotus Societies (Kenneth Swope said Xu Hongru was a Catholic convert) conspired with Yu Hongzhi, a peasant rebels leader from Jingzhou (now Jingxian County, Hebei Province) and a rebel named Zhang Shipei from Caozhou (now Caoxian County, Shandong Province) to launch the uprising on the Mid-Autumn Festival.
 However, due to the leak of the plan, Xu Hongru revolted three months earlier out of fear of a preemptive action by the government.
 He declared himself zhongxing fuliedi (lit.
 Lucky, Devoted lord of the restoration), with regnal title Dacheng Xisheng (大成興勝).
 The followers of Xu Hongru wore red turban, and launched attacks capturing Yuncheng city, Zou County, Teng County and other places, controlling both sides of the Grand Canal and cutting off the grain transport.
 The rebel army quickly captured Yuncheng, Zouxian, Tengxian and Yixian, and about 100,000 people submitted and joined them.
 At the same time, Yu Hongzhi raised troops in Wuyi, Zaoqiang and Hengshui in Hebei Province.
 Liu Yongming also gathered 20,000 people and soon joined Xu Hongru's rebels alliance.
 They planned to connect their movements from Xuhuai, Chen, Ying, Qi and Huang in the south, intercept the grain transport in the middle, and finally reach the capital in the north.
 In November of the same year, Xu Hongru was betrayed by his subordinates, arrested in Zou County, and taken to the capital, where he was executed.

 The peasant uprising initiated and led by Xu Hongru lasted for more than half a year and shook Shandong and the imperial court.
-Although the main force was defeated, the remaining forces continued to fight until August of 1624.
+Although the main force was defeated, the remaining forces continued to fight until August 1624.
 Due to the severe drought, the peasants in Zou County had no source of income.
 Hundreds of peasant soldiers gathered in Sizhou and started a struggle against the Ming rulers again.
 When Li Zicheng rose up to rebel in Mizhi, the so-called "Dongling Fumang" who joined him refers to Xu Hongru's followers and its remnants.
 Gu Yingta testified that there was a direct line of succession from Xu Hongru to Li Zicheng's uprising is correct.
 When Li Zicheng marched into Henan.
 This suggests that the White Lotus Sect members organized by Xu Hongru constituted many from Li Zicheng's followers.